 Heartbreakingly Played for Drama in The World According To Garp; after the car accident, the reader gradually notices that while we know what happened to everyone else, no-one's mentioned Walt.
 It's eventually revealed that he died, and his parents are too distraught to talk about him.

 The old variation in which the elephant-in-the-living-room analogy is used in reference to the obviousness of drug addiction/alcoholism is addressed in two different books of The Dark Tower.
 In one Stephen King says that the reaction loved ones of the addiction have upon discovering the elephant (addiction) was there is usually, "Oh, I'm sorry, was that an elephant?
 It was there when I moved in!
 I always assumed it was part of the furniture!"
-In the other King makes perhaps the most brilliantly apt and perfect analogy of the matter ever (and I say this as a former addict): that the reason the addict himself/herself doesn't see the "elephant in the living room" is because this elephant isn't just any ordinary elephant; it is like The Shadow in that it has the hypnotic super-ability to cloud men's minds so as to appear invisible to them.
+In the other King makes the analogy: that the reason the addict himself/herself doesn't see the "elephant in the living room" is because this elephant isn't just any ordinary elephant; it is like The Shadow in that it has the hypnotic super-ability to cloud men's minds so as to appear invisible to them.

 In a brief scene in the first Percy Jackson and the Olympians book, the existence of the Judeo-Christian God is treated like this.
 All that Chiron is willing to say is that it's a "metaphysical" debate and that the existence of the Olympians is a "much smaller matter".